Skip to main content

 A sleepy Beagle takes a nap on a sofa

-There are many causes of digestive upset in dogs, says Purina, including toxins, allergies, parasites, and ingesting foreign objects.
-By far the most common reason for canine stomach troubles, though, is eating something that doesn’t agree with their system.
+There are many causes of digestive upset in dogs, including poison, illness, parasites, and ingesting foreign objects.
+By far, the most common reason for canine stomach troubles, though, is eating something that doesn’t agree with their system.

 In many cases, this is human food.
-Hill’s Pet explains that even if what they ate isn’t “dangerous,” the oils and fat in people food can be enough to cause some problems.
-Still, there are human foods that are especially toxic to dogs (via Hill’s Pet).
+Hill’s Pet explains that even if what they eat isn’t “dangerous,” the oils and fat in people’s food can be enough to cause some problems.
+Still, there are human foods that are especially toxic to dogs.
 These include:

 Dairy products can also cause a reaction in some dogs, though not all canines are lactose intolerant.
 Many other human foods also have the potential to cause problems, especially if your dog has unknown allergies, so sticking to kibble and dog food is really the safest option.